jupyter/jupyter_client/docs/messaging.rst

 .. versionadded:: 5.3

-This message is very similar to `display_data` but its is content is meant to be transient (e.g. not saved in output areas of notebooks).
-Contents that can be sent through this message type can include but not limited to status information of long calculation and debug information.
+The `transient_display_data` message has the same `data` as `display_data` with an additional `title`, as well as a different intent.
+These messages are not to be persisted to notebooks or other formats.
+Examples of how this could be used are status of a long calculation, debug information, and help messages.

 .. _transient_display_data: